Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

-On the other hand, the padded convolution~\cite{juvekar2018gazelle} pads zeros to $\mathbf{C^0}$ and $\mathbf{C^1}$ rather than putting zeros in the filter plaintext slots, enabling the storage of filters as scalars instead of plaintexts.
-As a result, each kernel element can be stored as an integer, not as a plaintext, saving the storage by a factor of the polynomial degree $n$.
+On the other hand, the padded convolution~\cite{juvekar2018gazelle} pads zeros to the input channels $\mathbf{C^0}$ and $\mathbf{C^1}$ rather than putting zeros in the filter plaintext slots.
+Although this slightly degrades slot utilization, eliminating the need to pad zeros in the kernel slots enables implementing single-channel convolution using {\bf CMult} instead of {\bf PMult}.
+Furthermore, since the filters do not need to be prepared as plaintexts for PI, the padded convolution allows for the storage of filters as scalars rather than plaintexts.
+As a result, each kernel element can be stored as an integer, not as a plaintext, saving the storage by a factor of up to $n$.
 By using $\textbf{CMult}$ $3\times 3$ times, as opposed to using $\textbf{PMult}$, it derives the partial sum as depicted in Fig.~\ref{conventional}(b).
-While the subsequent process to generate the output is similar to conventional convolution, a significant distinction arises: it is impossible to pack output channels, increasing the communication cost in the PI protocol, and the amount of computation increases because each output channel should be processed separately.
-However, since $\textbf{CMult}$ increases noise much less than $\textbf{PMult}$, the padded convolution allows choosing larger decomposition base for $\textbf{HRot}$, reducing the computational overhead for rotation.
-Due to this, although the output channel should be computed separately in the padded convolution, the operator latency is similar or lower than the conventional method.
-In summary, the padded convolution results in 1) much less model storage, 2) similar latency, and 3) higher communication cost than the conventional convolution.
-In view of this, this paper propose a novel convolution that has both low model storage and low communication cost, as well as having less latency through several optimization techniques.
+While the subsequent process to generate the output is similar to conventional convolution, a significant distinction arises: it is impossible to pack the output channels, increasing the communication cost in the PI protocol, and the required number of HE multiplication increases because each output channel should be processed separately.
+However, we should note that, since $\textbf{CMult}$ increases noise much less than $\textbf{PMult}$, the padded convolution allows choosing larger decomposition base for $\textbf{HRot}$, thereby reducing the computational overhead for rotation.
+Hence, the total amount of computation for the padded convolution can remain similar to that of the conventional packed convolution.
+In summary, the padded convolution results in 1) much less model weight storage requirement, 2) similar latency, and 3) higher communication cost than the conventional convolution.
+In view of this, this paper propose Hyena, a novel HE convolution that has both low model weight storage and low communication cost, as well as having less latency through several optimization techniques.